 Live gold spot — and what refiners actually pay

-The number above is the spot price for one troy ounce of pure (.9999) gold, in USD.
-Spot is the wholesale benchmark — what bullion banks and refiners use as a reference.
-It's almost never what you'll get for jewelry, dental scrap, or coin sorts: refiners take a cut for assay, melt, and risk, and they buy by karat purity plus weight.
+The number above is the spot price for one troy ounce of pure (.9999) gold, in USD — the LBMA gold fix set twice daily in London.
+Spot is the wholesale benchmark, the reference number bullion banks and refiners trade against.
+It's almost never what you'll get for jewelry, dental scrap, or inherited coins: refiners take a cut for assay, melt, and risk, and they buy by karat purity plus weight.

 Pure gold vs alloys: the karat ladder